tlestang/HPCBC-code-review-12102022/slides/slides.md

     -   Frequent
     -   Informal
     -   Low stakes
--   Commonly referred as "Modern Code Review" in the SE litterature.
+-   Commonly referred as "Modern Code Review" in the SE literature.
     Bachelli and Bird 2013
 -   Can be asynchronous (GitHub's Pull Requests) or synchronous (in person chat).